timmaffett/custom_mouse_cursor/README.md

 - [x] macOS (works with current flutter `stable` channel or `master`)
 - [x] Linux (works with current flutter `stable` channel or `master`)
-- [x] Windows (requires the flutter `master` channel)*
+- [x] Windows (works with current flutter `stable` channel or `master`)
 - [x] Web (requires flutter engine [PR#41186](https://github.com/flutter/engine/pull/41186), hopefully `master` channel soon)*

-* As of 4/9/23 Windows support requires the master channel (until [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) lands in stable).
+* ~~As of 4/9/23 Windows support requires the master channel (until [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) lands in stable).~~ Windows support is now available on all channels.

-* As of 4/9/23 Web support requires custom engine with [flutter engine PR#41186](https://github.com/flutter/engine/pull/41186) lands in the master channel.
+* As of 5/27/24 Web support requires custom engine with [flutter engine PR#41186](https://github.com/flutter/engine/pull/41186) lands in the master channel.
+[Unfortunately I have not had time to address change requests for this PR and it is still lingering.
+File an issue on github for this repo if you really need web support and it will motivate me to spend the time required to address this.]

 This package could not exist without the work of @Kingtous's [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) allowing proper windows support and @imiskolee's github for original the [Windows, Mac and linux support](https://github.com/imiskolee/flutter_custom_cursor).

-Note: Currently, the api required by this plugin on Windows is included in flutter `master` branch.
+~~Note: Currently, the api required by this plugin on Windows is included in flutter `master` branch.
 It means that u need to use this plugin with flutter master branch on Windows platform.
-See [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) for details.
+See [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) for details.~~ Windows support is now available on all channels.

 ## Example use
 Each example shows excerpt from example app with the the cursor the example code created showing on the left side of the image.